Transfer Money

 Each comes with its own unique fee structure.

-If you’re all about saving those extra bucks, bank account is the winner with the lowest fee.
+If you’re all about saving those extra bucks, the bank account is the winner with the lowest fee if you have a local friend whose account you can use.

-The downside it usually involves a wait time of four business days if there are not complications.
+The downside it usually involves a wait time of four business days, if there are no complications.

-If time is of the essence, debit card and credit card options are available with higher fees, but they offer quicker access to your funds once you’re an established customer.
+If time is of the essence, debit card and credit card options are available with higher fees, but they offer quicker access to your funds.

 Be aware that for your first transaction or if you’re using a different funding source for the first time, there might be some additional delay.